thaonguyen217/farm_molecular_representation/README.md

   - `download_big_corpus.py`: Script to download a large molecular corpus.
   - `download_small_corpus.py`: Script to download a smaller molecular corpus.

-- **downstream_tasks/**: Contains scripts for downstream tasks related to molecular representation.
+- **downstream_tasks/**: Contains scripts for downstream tasks that utilize FARM molecular representation.
   - `(0)scaffold_split.py`: Script for splitting data based on scaffolds.
   - `(1)classifier.py`: Script for training a classifier on molecular data.
   - `(2)regressor.py`: Script for training a regressor on molecular data.